strangelookingnerd/tics-plugin/README.md

             // continue execution
           }

-* If you are using Credentials Plugin along with TICS Jenkins plugin, please be aware of the following security issue.
+* If you are using Credentials Binding Plugin along with TICS Jenkins plugin, please be aware of the following security issue.
-  In a Groovy string, any secrets includude in the string will be interpolated before being processed for further use.
+  In a Groovy string, any secrets include in the string will be interpolated before being processed for further use.
 This can allow other processes to accidentally expose the secret.
 For example:

   ```
      // Insecure way
      node {
-       withCredentials([usernamePassword(credentialsId: 'myid', usernameVariable: 'USERNAME', passwordVariable: 'PASSWORD')]) {
+       withCredentials([string(credentialsId: 'mytoken', variable: 'TOKEN')]) {
-           sh "echo $PASSWORD"
+           sh '''
+             set +x
+             curl -H "Token: $TOKEN" https://some.api/
+           '''
        }
      }
    ```